Holiday Fairs At Various Venues You Don’t Want To Miss

 - Sekler cake, beigli, flódni and other sweets,

 - Fragrant winter beverages (mulled wine, krampampuli, grog, tea) are the best features of this holiday bazaar.

 A varied program, folk, jazz, world music, soul, blues, crossover concerts offer entertainment on the centre stage between 17.00-20.00 on weekdays and between 16.00 – 20.00 on weekends.

 Find out more details about Budapest’s most popular Christmas Market, at Vörösmarty Square.

 TIP: Check out our list of hotels located within walking distance to Vörösmarty Square.

-TIP: Visit two of the city’s largest holiday markets on a guided tour that includes a Pálinka Museum experience with tasting, hot wine and chimney cake!Book Christmas Market Tour
+TIP: Visit two of the city’s largest holiday markets on a 2.5-hour guided tour that includes a visit to the St. Stephen’s Basilica and Holy Right Hand Chapel.

 You can do two markets in one visit because Fashion Street (Deák Ferenc utca) that cuts through Vörösmarty Square also hosts one: with a Christmas tree installation in front of the Hotel Kempinski Corvinus.

 - Oven-baked flat bread with delicious toppings and of course

 - Embroidered folk textiles to tempt you to open your wallet.